v1n4k/DualTF-FLsim/dualflsim/README.md

 - For PSM, keep `enc_in` and `c_out` at 25 for both time and freq models
 - `model.freq.nest_length` is used for frequency grand-windows, centralized tests, and the frequency model; it’s passed everywhere from config
 - Client counts: `simulation.min_available_clients` and `simulation.min_fit_clients` must be ≤ `simulation.num_clients`
+ - Dataset-feature alignment (must manually adjust when switching datasets):
+     - PSM / SMAP: `model.time.enc_in = model.time.c_out = model.freq.enc_in = model.freq.c_out = 25`
+     - SMD: use 38 instead of 25
+     - MSL: use 55 instead of 25
+     If you forget to update these when changing `data.dataset`, a shape mismatch will occur at model forward time.

 You can change any parameter in the YAML without editing code.